3dgeo-heidelberg/4DGeo/docs/index.md

 ## Hosting Options

-To **host** this application **on your own**, you can either copy our [Github Action workflow](https://github.com/3dgeo-heidelberg/4DGeo/blob/main/.github/workflows/react-deploy.yml) for deploying it to Github Pages which is favorable in a production or testing environment.
+To **host** this application **on your own**, we recommend to fork this repository and copy our [Github Action workflow](https://github.com/3dgeo-heidelberg/4DGeo/blob/main/.github/workflows/react-deploy.yml) for deploying it to Github Pages which is favorable in a production or testing environment and very easy to set up.
 For that you need to consider the points raised in the [fork section](#forking) below.

 Or for a quick and simple locally hosted server, you can also use a static web server setup with, for example, the built-in Python library [`http.server`](https://docs.python.org/3/library/http.server.html) and used in our examples notebooks like [here](rockfall_monitoring.ipynb#visualise-the-data-in-the-dashboard).